sachinsharma9780/Build-ML-pipelines-for-Computer-Vision-NLP-and-Graph-Neural-Networks-using-Nvidia-Triton-Server/README.md

 ## Create a model repository to add your models:
-1. Clone the [Triton Inference Server GitHub repository](https://github.com/triton-inference-server/server.git ) if you need an example model repository (here all our trained models will be stored)
+1. Clone the [Triton Inference Server GitHub repository](https://github.com/triton-inference-server/server.git ) if you need an example model repository (this will also download some pre-trained models structured in a manner as expected by Triton)
-2.
+2. After cloning, you can find pre-trained models under server → docs →examples →model_repository